pgkelley4/city-boundaries-google-maps/README.md

 ## Notes

-This can handle cities that are made up of multiple polygons.
-For example New York, NY.
+This can handle cities that are made up of multiple polygons, for example New York, NY.
 It can also handle cities with holes in them, for example Detroit, MI.